 You can add and remove fields in applications when creating and modifying applications.
 There is a restriction that when adding or modifying an application you cannot delete an existing field and re-add it with the same name during the process.
-If this happens, click Cancel and start again.
+If this happens, click Cancel and start defining the application fields again to add the field with the correct name.

-For more information on available field types and options and to view the page, see "Application Field Definitions Page" on page A-25.
+For more information on available field types and options, see "Application Field Definitions Page" on page A-25.

-To define fields, do the following:
+To define fields for the XYZ Company Invoices_US application example, do the following:

-- On the Application Field Definitions Page, click Add and for this example, select Number as the type of field and enable Required and Indexed. - Change the name of the field to a descriptive name.
-For example, Lease Number. - Click Add, select Date as the field type, and enable Required and Indexed. - Change the field name to a descriptive name, for example, to Lease Expiration. - Click the Edit Default Value icon to enter a default value, for example, to 12/31/2009.
+- 1. On the Application Field Definitions Page, click Add and for this example, select Date as the type of field and enable Required and Indexed. - Change the name of the field to a descriptive name.
+For this example, change the name of the first field to Date Received. - 3.
+Click the Edit Default Value icon to enter a default value, for example, to 12/31/2009.
 The default value is only a suggestion to users.
-The field is not automatically set to this value when left blank. - Note that there is also an option to add a picklist to any field by clicking the Add Picklist icon in the Picklist column.
-Although we won't use picklists in this example, use this icon to add a list of selectable options for the metadata field.
+The field is not automatically set to this value when left blank. - 4.
+Click Add and for this example, select Date as the type of field and Indexed. - 5.
+Change the name of the field to a descriptive name.
+For this example, change the name of the first field to Date Paid. - 6.
+Click Add, select Number as the field type, and enable Indexed. - 7.
+Change the field name to a descriptive name.
+For this example, change the name of the field to Invoice Number. - 8.
+Click Add, select Text as the field type, and enable Indexed. - 9.
+For this example, change the field name to the descriptive name Vendor ID. - 10.
+Click the Add Picklist icon in the Picklist column.
+The Picklist dialog is displayed.
+Use the dialog to add a list of selectable options for the metadata field.
+For this example, anything can be entered that conforms to the limits of the text field.
+For instance, XYZ Company may have a unique code for each vendor.
+Adding a picklist allows a user to select from the list and ensures that the Vendor ID metadata is entered accurately.
 Leading and trailing spaces on picklist items are not retained.
 Click the pencil icon in the Picklist column to edit an existing list, or click the Remove Picklist icon to delete an existing picklist.

-If a picklist is defined, the user must select from the picklist to populate the field and cannot enter data directly into the field. - Click Next to go to the Application Security Page.
+Note: If a picklist is defined, the user must select from the picklist to populate the field and cannot enter data directly into the field.